amymhaddad/learn_git_thoughtbot/readme.md

 Instead, you can simply go to work, coding and figuring things out as comes natural.
 Whenever you're ready you can then focus on version control and commit your changes."

-It goes on to add:

-"While this kind of freedom is invaluable, it doesn't always lead to the most straightforward history.
-Luckily for us, Git provides many ways to craft our history, arranging it to tell the story of building a feature as we'd want, rather than being stuck with the wandering sequence of changes we initially created."

 It provides info on --patch: